dashersw/cote-workshop/README.md

 This will run all the 6 services you need, and you can monitor your services with `pm2 monit` or use any pm2 commands at your disposal.

+Admin interface will be available in [http://localhost:5000](http://localhost:5001)

+End user interface will be available in [http://localhost:5001](http://localhost:5001)

 ### Manual start

 Run the admin interface: